Tonk (card game)

-Tonk, or tunk, is a matching card game, which combines features of knock rummy and conquian.
-Tonk is a relatively fast-paced game that can be played by 2-4 players.
+Tonk, or tunk or pitty pat is a matching card game, which combines features of knock rummy and conquian.
+Tonk is a relatively fast-paced game that can be played by 2–4 players.
 It can be played for just points or for money wagered.

 It was popular with blues and jazz musicians in southern Louisiana in the 1930s, including Duke Ellington's orchestra, and was played during breaks in the back rooms of bars and saloons.
 It has been played in military barracks to the battlefield and In many other places it has become a popular pastime for workers while on their lunch breaks.

 Description

 Tonk is usually played for money wagered (with a stake agreed on before each game starts).
 Each player pays the stake to the winner of the hand.
 Games typically involve two to four players.
 Stakes may be any amount.
 A game consists of several hands.
 The players take turns dealing.

 A standard fifty-two card deck (plus two jokers) is used.
 The jokers are wild and can be played as any card needed by the player who's lucky enough to get one of the jokers.